Please visit Graduate & Continuing Education if you are a transferring as a part-time day, evening, or all-online degree-completion student.

 When to apply for transfer

 The full-time undergraduate day Admission Office accepts applications annually for the fall and spring semesters.
 New applications are printed annually by the Admission Office, which generally are available on paper and online the first week of September.
 Applications for the coming fall semester should be filed between January 1 and the March 1 deadline, after grades have been posted for the current fall term, and spring term course registration has occurred.
 Students planning to take summer term courses immediately prior to their fall enrollment date at Westfield also are required to submit official summer course registration information.
 Applications should not be submitted sooner than one semester before the student’s intended enrollment date at Westfield.

 The fall semester MassTransfer application priority filing deadline is February 15; the Joint Admissions priority filing deadline is March 1.
 Mass community college system applicants who plan to complete associate’s degree requirements in August and enroll at Westfield in September are required to file their applications by the posted deadline and submit official summer course registration information before an admission decision can be made.
 Since summer course registration usually begins at the Mass community colleges annually around April 1, please be advised that application files for August graduates may become complete after university-sponsored housing is full and admission has closed for some major programs.

 Spring semester applications should be filed between September 1 and the November 15 deadline.
 The MassTransfer and Joint Admissions priority filing deadline is October 15.
-The Fall 2013 application filing deadline has been extended to March 30.

 Applications may not be accepted after these filing dates.
 Please contact the Admission Office to determine whether applications continue to be accepted.